kmpf/uap/doc/source/annotation.rst

 including SHA1 checksums, file sizes, and line counts as well.

 Upon successful completion of a task, an extensive YAML-formatted annotation is placed next to the output files in a file called ``.[task_id]-annotation.yaml``.
 Also, for every output file, a symbolic link to this file is created:
 ``.[output_filename].annotation.yaml``.

 Finally, the annotation is rendered via GraphViz, if available.
-Rendering can also be done at a later time using annotations as input.
+Rendering can also be done at a later time using annotations as input (see **uap**'s :ref:`render<uap-render>` subcommand).
 The annotation can be used to determine at a later time what exactly happened.
 Also, annotations may help to identify bottlenecks.